 Subletting(external link) — Tenancy Services

 Income you receive for providing accommodation, including through websites like Airbnb or Bookabach, is taxable.
 This includes any payment for one-off or irregular rentals.
-Exceptions apply, see renting out your holiday home below.
+Special tax rules apply to calculating income and expenditure from short-term rental accommodation (also known as short-stay accommodation) depending on the type of property and its use.

 This means you:

-GST rules might apply if you offer guests meals, cleaners or other services in addition to accommodation.
+GST rules apply if your income is over $60k in a 12-month period.
+They also might apply if you offer guests meals, cleaners or other services in addition to accommodation.
 If you’re not sure, check with Inland Revenue — or your accountant, if you have one.

 If you have a mixed-use holiday home and you earn less than $4,000 a year from renting it out, you don't need to include this income in your annual tax return.
 If you choose not to declare this rental income, you won't be able to claim expenses for the holiday home either.